flashtag/flashtag-php/readme.md

 If you have Vagrant installed

-1. `vendor/bin/homestead make` and modify `Homestead.yaml` to suit your needs
+1. run `vendor/bin/homestead make` and modify `Homestead.yaml` to suit your needs
 2. run `vagrant up`
 3. run `vagrant ssh` and cd to your project directory and run `php artisan flashtag:install`.